 Use Frozen Cool Packs

 Frozen cool packs are going to be another imperative part of the process when shipping a cake.
-Even if you did freeze the cake that you’re shipping, it’s still going to be important to keep the cake fresh during the shipping process.
+Even if you did freeze the cake that you’re shipping, it’s still going to be important to keep it fresh during the shipping process.

 You can buy freezer cool packs that are meant to be inserted in mailers.
 Simply keep these in your freezer until it is time to pack the cake into the box and ship it out.

 Just grab the frozen cool packs directly from the freezer and place them right in the box with the cake.
-Try to position the cool packs all around the cake so that the cake will stay cool as evenly as possible.
+Try to position the cool packs all around the cake so it will stay cool as evenly as possible.

 Seal the Box Properly